What Is Black Licorice?

 - 130 calories

 - 33 grams of carbohydrates

 - 6 grams of sugar

-Potential Health Benefits of Black Licorice
+Potential Health Benefits of Licorice and Licorice Tea

 Potential Risks of Black Licorice

-It can also interfere with some medicines and supplements, so be sure to talk with your doctor if you notice any changes in how your medicines or supplements work.
+Genuine licorice can also interfere with some medicines and supplements, so be sure to talk with your doctor if you notice any changes in how your medicines or supplements work.

 In moderation, there is little risk of heart problems.
 Genuine licorice isn’t something eaten in large amounts.
 But don’t use it for longer than a week unless your doctor says it’s OK.

 Don’t give licorice tea to an infant or toddler, and with older children, don’t give them licorice tea for more than a day without telling their doctor.